ripples of white sand with one plant on the right hand side

 2. Native Plant Garden

 Outside of the Visitor Center is a small native plant garden with wildflowers, yucca and other plants that call this area of New Mexico home.
-The flowers and plants will be in bloom and prettiest to see from March to November.

 Walking through this tiny garden only takes a few minutes and worth stopping at when you are at the visitor center.